alexfazio/ai-glossary/Agentic Al Design Patterns.md

 ---
 share: true
 ---
-[Agentic Reasoning - Agentic Workflows](./Agentic%20Reasoning%20-%20Agentic%20Workflows.md), like in programming can abide to different design patterns.
+[Agentic Workflows](./Agentic%20Workflows.md), like in programming can abide to different design patterns.

 Here are some popular design patterns for agentic workflows: